omarkamaal/se-assignment/README.md

 ### File structure

-You are to __fork__ the assignment repo and add your own folder with your id.
+After you  __fork__ the assignment repo, add your own folder with your id.

 You should minimally windup with the following structure.